FaithTech-Austria/permacultr-data-broker/README.md

 - Set up of docker, with volume bind to code and enabling update in docker when code is changed
 - Create environment, where gdal works with other packages.
 Create requirements file with versions
+- LATEST ISSUE --> gdal does not seem to be installed.
+Work on issue in DOckerfile